Are You BIM Compliant?

 - Client funding approval will require BIM implementation

-A software will bring predictability to any project, both in terms of capital expenses and operation procedures.
-Additionally, the management process will be easier due to shared access to a full audit trail on construction projects.
+This solution will bring predictability to any project, both in terms of capital expenses and operation procedures.
+In addition, you will find that the management process will be easier due to shared access to a full audit trail on all your projects.

-In short, a construction management software can help you with
+In short, a construction management software will aid you with

 - Core planning and scheduling